AchoraSoft/auth/README.md

-# Next.js Supabase Auth Kit
+# Next.js Supabase Auth Kit (This is a not the production ready version.
+It was made to have fun)

-A reusable authentication package for Next.js applications using **Supabase** and **Auth.js** (formerly NextAuth.js).
+A reusable authentication package for Next.js applications using **Supabase**.
 This package provides components, hooks, and utilities for handling user authentication, including sign-in, sign-up, and password recovery.

 ---

 ## Features

 - **Supabase Integration**: Built on top of Supabase for user authentication and management.
-- **Auth.js Support**: Seamless integration with Auth.js for session management and social login.
 - **Zod Validation**: Form validation using Zod schemas for type safety and error handling.
 - **Reusable Hooks**: Custom hooks for sign-in, sign-up, and forgot password functionality.
 - **Protected Routes**: Higher-Order Component (HOC) to protect routes from unauthorized access.